Sander Svendsen: Hammarby IF

 On 11 August 2017, Sander Svendsen transferred to Hammarby IF in Allsvenskan.
 The transfer fee was reportedly set at around 4 million Swedish kronor (approximately £0,4 million), as Svendsen only had six months left on his previous contract with Molde.
 Svendsen signed a four-year deal with the Stockholm-based side.
 He made his debut for the club only a few days later in a 2–2 home draw against Östersund, coming on as a second half sub.
 Svendsen scored his first competitive goal for the club on 16 August, in a 3–1 win against Akropolis IF in round 2 of the 2017–18 Svenska Cupen.
 On 21 August, he scored his first goal in Allsvenskan, in a 3–0 away win against Örebro SK.
 Svendsen scored his first brace for Hammarby in a 3–3 home draw against IK Sirius on 23 October.
 He scored another two goals, and also provided one assist, as Hammarby won 4–1 away against GIF Sundsvall on 29 October.

 Odd (loan)

 On 26 March 2019, Odds BK announced the signing of Svendsen on a loan deal until the summer.

 OB

-On 8 July 2019, Danish Superliga club Odense Boldklub announced that they had signed Svendsen on a four-year contract.
+On 8 July 2019, Danish Superliga club OB announced that they had agreed to sign Svendsen on a four-year contract from Hammarby.
+He completed the move on 16 July, after seeing out his loan spell with Odd.
+His arrival reunited him with head coach Jakob Michelsen, who had coached him previously at Hammarby.

+Svendsen made his OB debut on 22 July 2019, coming on as a 61st-minute substitute in a 4–1 home win against Lyngby at Nature Energy Park.
+With the match level at 1–1 upon his introduction, he scored twice to give OB a 3–1 lead, marking an immediate impact on his first competitive appearance for the club.

-Brann (loan)
+Loan to Brann

 On the last day of the transfer window 2020, SK Brann announced that they had signed Svendsen on a six-month loan deal.

-Odd (loan)
+Second loan to Odd

 On 19 April 2021, Odd announced the signing of Svendsen on a loan deal.
 On 16 August 2021, Odd confirmed that Svendsen had returned to OB.
 However, on 31 August 2021, it was confirmed that the loan-spell at Odd had been extended until the end of 2021.

 Viking

 On 29 August 2022, Viking FK announced the signing of Svendsen on a three-and-a-half-year contract.
+He made 24 appearances and scored two goals as Viking won the 2025 Eliteserien.

+Konyaspor

+On 3 January 2026, Svendsen signed a one-and-a-half-year contract with Süper Lig club Konyaspor.